TessaZwart/Sarcastic_Speech_Synthesis/README.md

 `sbatch job_preprocess.sh`

-Note that in this repository these steps are already done.
-So you can directly start with training.
-To train the model, the following code is used:
+To train the model, the following code is used (this can take around 16 hours):

 `sbatch job_train.sh`